asymppdc/asympPDC/README.md

 ### Examples

 Examples from the literature are provided in `./examples directory`  with complete m-files with program structure similar to `analysis_template.m`.
 We hope that the examples may help readers and users to understand and/or gain further insight into Granger causality, instantaneous Granger causality, PDC, and DTF concepts and the realm of connectivity analysis.
 Use MATLAB/Octave `help` command to look up more detail of each function or script.
-The help itself will also provide links to the corresponding literature materials.
+The help itself will eventually provide links to the corresponding literature materials.

 We hope you enjoy it.
 Good luck.